SNodeC/snode.c/docs/logging/phase-3-protocol-session-request-lifecycle.md

 A strict Clang 21 build remains gated by those three pre-existing `-Werror` diagnostics outside Phase 3 changes: a tautological type-limit comparison in `src/web/http/decoder/Chunked.cpp`, `-Wnrvo` in `src/ai/openai/codex/detail/ItemDecoder.cpp`, and implicit integer conversion in `src/web/websocket/Receiver.cpp`.

 The AddressSanitizer/LeakSanitizer configuration used `SNODEC_ENABLE_ASAN=ON`.
-With the compiler's `libasan.so` explicitly preloaded so that the runtime is first, the focused Codex reducer, AppServerClient request, EventSource explicit-close, and EventSource destruction tests passed 4/4 with `detect_leaks=1:halt_on_error=1`.
-An initial invocation without `LD_PRELOAD` was rejected before any test ran because the ASan runtime was not first in the process library list.
+With the compiler's `libasan.so` explicitly preloaded so that the runtime is first, the focused Codex reducer, AppServerClient request, MQTT identity, EventSource reconnect, and EventSource destruction tests passed 5/5 with `detect_leaks=1:halt_on_error=1`.
+LeakSanitizer cannot run inside the restricted ptrace sandbox; the identical focused command passed outside that restriction with no sanitizer finding.
+Socket-based HTTP, WebSocket, and EventSource tests likewise required the unrestricted local-socket test environment and passed there.

 There is no MariaDB CTest fixture or configured service/credentials in this environment, so no live database session/query integration was run; the MariaDB library compiled in the full GCC build and its lifecycle invariants are covered by the source-policy test.
 MQTT-over-WebSocket libraries compiled, and their ownership boundary is source-policy checked, but the repository has no broker-backed MQTT-over-WebSocket lifecycle fixture.
 These are limitations, not passing integration results. `git diff --check` is clean.